Muriel (film): Plot

 Set over a two-week period in 1962, Hélène is a middle-aged widow who runs an antique business from her own apartment in Boulogne-sur-Mer.
 She resides with her stepson, Bernard, who is haunted by the memory of a girl named Muriel whom he helped torture and murder while doing military service in Algeria.
-Hélène is visited by a past lover, Alphonse, whom she meets at the local train station one night.
-She finds he is accompanied by Françoise, a young aspiring actress whom Alphonse introduces as his niece, though she is in truth his young lover.
+Hélène is visited by a past lover, Alphonse, whom she meets at the local railway station one night.
+She finds he is accompanied by Françoise, a young actress whom Alphonse introduces as his niece, though she is, in truth, his young lover.
 That night, Françoise and Bernard go to walk around town, while Hélène and Alphonse reminisce at the apartment before she is met by her friend, Roland de Smoke, who arrives to escort her to the local casino.

-Left alone at Hélène's apartment, Alphonse finds Bernard's journal, in which he writes about Muriel, and how since her death he is "no longer alive."
+Left alone at Hélène's apartment, Alphonse finds Bernard's journal, in which he writes about Muriel, and how since her death he is "no longer alive".
 Meanwhile, Françoise and Bernard visit the seaside, where Françoise admits to Bernard that she is in fact Alphonse's girlfriend.
 Bernard abruptly leaves Françoise to wander the streets alone, and goes to spend the night in a seaside shack he often stays at.
 When Hélène returns to her apartment, she finds Alphonse angered by her leaving him alone, which stirs up several painful memories where she left him alone.
 Later, Alphonse admits that, during his military service, he had intended to marry Hélène, but she had refused his invitation to live with him in Algiers.
 Françoise returns to the apartment after the two have retired for the evening.

 At dawn, after tensions have calmed, Hélène and Alphonse spend a pleasant morning together strolling through the city, imagining the life they could have had together.
 Bernard again encounters Françoise on the street while riding his bicycle, and later briefly speaks with his girlfriend, who informs him she has been admitted to university in Montevideo.
 Alphonse later strolls along the seaside with Françoise, who tells him that she must leave him when they return to Paris.
-Hélène and Alphonse have lunch at a cafe, where they encounter Robert, whom Bernard served alongside in the war.
+Hélène and Alphonse have lunch at a café, where they encounter Robert, whom Bernard served alongside in the war.
 She urges Robert to speak with Bernard, whom she worries has become stunted after returning from the war.

-Ernest, Alphonse's brother-in-law, arrives in town, demanding he return to his wife—this revelation shocks Hélène.
+Ernest, Alphonse's brother-in-law, arrives in town, demanding he return to his wife and this revelation shocks Hélène.
 Later, it is revealed that Bernard has murdered Robert.
 In the midst of the series of troubling events, Alphonse's wife, Simone, arrives at Hélène's empty apartment.
 She walks from room to room, but finds no one there.